Category Archives: 1962 Films

 It is based on a 1943 novel entitled Conjure Wife.

-I enjoyed how the film had a wit and a charm to it never taking itself too seriously, instead adding humor and lightness.
+I enjoyed how the film had a wit and a charm to it never taking itself too seriously, adding humor and lightness.

 Norman, a psychology professor at the local university, is intelligent, successful, and well-adjusted.
 He has a blonde, pretty, sophisticated wife named Tansy.